antoniocasero/ACPDownload/README.md

 ##Contributing

-Any contribution is welcome, just need to create a pull request with your own images or your own animations!
+Any contribution is welcome, just need to create a pull request with your custom images or your own animations!

 ## Compatibility